tim-koko/website/content/en/blog/20240530-rokt-tim-koko.md

 The name represents technology and communication on an equal footing – just like our working method.

 But why did we decide to change our name in the first place?
-It's a short story: A large corporation with the same name didn't like that fact.
+It's a short story: A large corporation with the same name didn't like our choice.
 We'd rather avoid the David versus Goliath scenario and take this as an opportunity to adopt a fresh name.
 We believe tim&koko perfectly fits our spirit and highlights the interplay between our technical know-how and personal communication with our customers.

 And otherwise?
 Almost everything stays the same: We will continue to guide you and your team towards the cloud in a goal-oriented and personal manner.
 What's new is that we are now a joint-stock company, and you can find us at [tim-koko.ch](https://tim-koko.ch).